Crime Prevention Tips

 - While driving, always lock your car doors and roll up your windows.

-- If your car breaks down, do the following:
+- If your car breaks down:

 - Raise the hood, turn on your hazard lights, and tie a red or white cloth to your antenna or side view mirror.